Discovering...

 Good: Strong, distinct aroma that is immediately recognizable.
 Fresh spices smell potent even at arm length.

 Bad: Weak, musty, or no aroma at all.
 Old spices may smell dusty or stale.
-A chemical smell indicates artificial additives.

 Good: Vibrant, rich colors.
 Paprika should be deep red, turmeric bright golden, cumin warm brown.
-Intensity indicates freshness.

 Good: Ground spices should feel fine and slightly oily.
 Whole spices should be firm and unbroken.
-No clumps or powder dust.

 Bad: Bland, tasteless, or an unusual off-flavor.
-If you taste nothing, the spice has expired or been heavily diluted.
+If you taste nothing, the spice has expired or been diluted.

 Good: Deep crimson threads with orange tips, releases color slowly in warm water over 10 minutes, threads stay intact.